Coachella music and arts bicycle generators cell phone chargers dc PM permanent magnet motor pedal power bicycle generator

 What is the best way to get regulated 12V DC output from my bike generator?

-There may be some debate on this question but I say that the simple industrial strength / practical method to getting 12 Volts DC from a bike generator is to use a car Alternator as your generator.
+3. For low power applications like charging a cell phone, the best way to go is using a car alternator.
 It puts out a constant voltage of 14.8 Volts which is the typical operating voltage of any U.S. made car.
 I successfully used 24 of these alternators to build 24 cell phone charging stations for the Coachella 3 day rock concert which had an attendance of 60,000 people a day.
 16 of these same bike generators were also featured on the Ellen Degeneres show in May 2007.

-Keep in mind that to use the GM 1-wire 63 Amp Alternator you need to hook it up to a large Capacitor so that it can regulate successfully.
+Keep in mind that to use the GM 1-wire 63 Amp Alternator you need to hook it up to a protective resistor so that it doesn't get damaged when some one gets on and pedals without a load.
 See instructions how to do this HERE.

 Almost anything you hook up in the cigarette lighter of your car is able to run at 14.8 Volts DC.
 For instance in AC inverter typically has an operating range up to 15 Volts DC.
 So you could use a car alternator to provide power to an AC inverter which could power a play station video game or X-box video game, or laptop computer, or TV set.